AliAbdullahSadiq/Capt_Caspian/README.md

 This was my entry to The Lyceum College LyTech Fair 2023.

-![Capt Caspian Cover Art (Small)](https://github.com/user-attachments/assets/af33da85-86c7-49a3-adc7-12188db84336)
+![Capt Caspian Cover Art (Small)](https://github.com/user-attachments/assets/af33da85-86c7-49a3-adc7-12188db84336) for legal reasons, the ESRB rating is fake obviously...

 See if you can find the secret room ;)